‘Red Sparrow’ – Grim and Uncomfortable Viewing | Film Review

 Red Sparrow was based on a novel by Jason Matthews who worked as a CIA operative and was able to sell the film rights before it was published.
 The novel has been praised for its realism – particular regarding surveillance and counter-espionage – and this was where the film adaptation was at its strongest.

-When Nate was introduced he was meeting his connect in Gorky Park.
+When Nate was introduced he was meeting his contact in Gorky Park.
 There was a Cold War vibe to it as they try and exchange information.
 The other realistic operation was when the CIA was trying to catch a corrupt American political figure.
 This was when the film was at its most interesting because there was actual tension in these scenes and didn’t rely on the sex and violence.
 But these scenes are too few and far between.

 Red Sparrow is timely film, whether it was intentional or not.
 It taps into both the growing threat from the Putin government with Russia expanding its spying operations and the rise of the #MeToo movement.
 Red Sparrow was uncomfortable viewing because of its sexual content.
 There was an unpleasant rape scene that just felt exploitative since the subject of rape needs to be handled with the utmost delicacy.